nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Deleting a person

 1. Deleting a person while all persons are being shown

-    1. Prerequisites: List all persons using the `list` command.
+    1. Prerequisites: List all persons using the `list - pa` command.
 Multiple persons in the list.

     1. Test case: `delete 1`<br>
        Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.